yintianwei1105/yintianwei1105.github.io/research.md

 Objective: Establish the relationship between customer satisfaction feedback and observed measures of attributes related to network performance.

- - Developed a Latent Factor Model that categorized attributes based on their effects on passengers’ satisfaction.
  - Developed a Three Factor Structure Model to illustrate passengers have different expectations to different types of public transport attributes.
  - Matched survey data with smartcard transaction to evaluate how the actual network performance would influence people’s satisfaction and identified the key performance metrics.
  - Presented results at TRANSITDATA2020 in Toronto, helping transit operators to make investment strategies that improve passengers’ satisfaction with public transport.